Under construction: Subscribe your email address to receive blog posts.

 Set theory

-Set theory is the mathematical theory of the infinite with numerous applications and connections with areas such as algebra, topology, real and complex analysis, functional analysis, measure theory, game theory and theoretical computer science.
-Its origins lie in Georg Cantor's theory of transfinite numbers around 1874 and the axiomatization by Zermelo and others around 1908.
-Modern set theory began with the introduction of the method of forcing by Cohen in 1963 with the goal of studying the continuum hypothesis.
-Set theory has witnessed a renaissance in the last decades with the emergence of new research directions.
+Set theory is the mathematical theory of the infinite.
+It is connected with model theory, computability, algebra, combinatorics, graph theory, topology, analysis, measure theory, category theory, game theory, theoretical computer science and philosophy of mathematics.
+The origins of set theory lie in Georg Cantor's theory of transfinite numbers (1874) and the axiomatization by Zermelo et al. (1908).
+Modern set theory began with the introduction of the method of forcing by Cohen (1963) and the independence of the continuum hypothesis.
+In the last decades, set theory has witnessed a renaissance and new research directions have emerged.
+Literature Links

 News

 The Seventh European Set Theory Colloquium on the topic Condensed Mathematics and Set Theory will take place online on Thursday, 12 February 2026 at 17:00-19:00 CET.
-The speakers are Dianthe Basak, Jeffrey Bergfalk and Fields Medalist Peter Scholze.
+The speakers will be Dianthe Basak, Jeffrey Bergfalk and Fields Medalist Peter Scholze.

 The Early Career Award 2025 of the European Set Theory Society was awarded to Jan Grebík for his work in Borel combinatorics and connections with other areas.

-On September 16, 2025 Ronald Jensen passed away.
-Much of current-day set theory is based on his work.
+On 16 September, 2025 Ronald Jensen passed away.
+Much of current set theory is based on his work.
 Read the obituary.